djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   <img width="1000" alt="image" src="./screenshots_hands_on_lab/34.png">

 - Go to the **Behavior** section.
-Add the following for **Agent behavior**, which defines how the Agent should behave and what it should expect:
+Add the following for **Instructions**.
+This will define how the Agent should behave and what it should expect:
   ```
   The Information Agent will use the tool to search for information and return a summarized result.
   ```